brantcam/unity-web-service/README.md

 ```
  $ kubectl port-forward deploy/unity-web-service 5432:5432
 ```

-in terms of rigidity, things that might make it a bit more productions ready are:
-- retries in both the sql queries and the message queueing
-- persistent volumes for both the message queue and the postgres db
-- more replicas for the api router

 # mock subscriber
 ## if you need to test the queue, you can implement a subscriber similar to this